A jackknife bias correction for nonlinear network data models with fixed effects: Jackknife bias correction

-Suppose we were to drop observations from our data set in such a way that for every agent $i$ we exclude one observation in which $i$ is the sender, and one observation in which $i$ is the receiver (recall that a single observation is a directed $(i,j)$ pair, of which we observe $N(N-1)$ in total).
-We show that the new estimator using this `leave-out' sample, $\tilde{\beta}$, has a bias that is approximately
+Motivated by the form of this bias, a jackknife bias-corrected estimator can be constructed as a linear combination of the full-sample parameter estimate and an average of `leave-out' estimators that exclude certain observations in the data set.
+To give some intuition for the jackknife correction, note that the bias in (\ref{eq:bias_N}) is inversely proportional to the number of elements in the summation (\ref{eq:objective}) that depend on a particular fixed effect, e.g.\ there are $(N-1)$ observations that are functions of any particular $\alpha_i$.\footnote{This is analogous to the $1/T$ bias in the panel data model with individual effects.} Suppose we drop observations from our data set in such a way that for every agent $i$ we exclude one observation in which $i$ is the sender, and one observation in which $i$ is the receiver (recall that a single observation is a directed $(i,j)$ pair, of which we observe $N(N-1)$ in total).
+The estimator that uses this `leave-out' sample, $\tilde{\beta}$, has a first-order bias given by

-The form of the bias for $\tilde{\beta}$ can be explained by two important factors: (i) $\tilde{\beta}$ is estimated using only $N-2$ observations per fixed effect, since we excluded one observation related to each fixed effect parameter, and (ii) $\tilde{\beta}$ is estimated on a random sample generated from the same set of fixed effects, so that the bias expression $B_{N}$ is the same as that in (\ref{eq:bias_N}).